NZ Skeptics: Sue Nicholson

 Sensing Murder psychic Sue Nicholson spoke at the 2013 Wellington conference about her 21 years of experiences as a psychic medium.
 Organiser Vicki Hyde applauded Nicholson's willingness to speak at the conference, saying "many people working in this profession are very reluctant to expose themselves to any critical scrutiny."
 Hyde is quick to add that "critical" in this case "involves a spirit of genuine interest and inquiry", even if proof of spirits from the after-life continues to be elusive.

 Nicholson talked about her life history as a psychic for 18 minutes and opened up the lecture for questions.
 Despite being skeptical, the audience remained respectful and questioning.

-Nicholson stated that her friends told her not to attend the conference, but she said, "I believe in healthy discussion, and we all have our opinions and that’s great.
-I’m not here to prove anything.
-I’m not here to convince you.
-We all have our thoughts, we all have our ideas and that’s how the world goes around."
+Nicholson stated that her friends told her not to attend the conference, but she said, "I believe in healthy discussion, and we all have our opinions and that's great.
+I'm not here to prove anything.
+I'm not here to convince you.
+We all have our thoughts, we all have our ideas and that's how the world goes around."

 3 News attended Nicholson's lecture and wrote, "But despite a colourful performance from Ms Nicholson, this lot remains unconvinced."
 Nicholson agreed to talk at the conference with the stipulation that the $500 speakers fee would be donated to a Women's Refuge."

 The organisation has remained critical of psychics such as Nicholson.
 In 2018, NZ Skeptics denounced those who claim they can help locate missing persons, contacting families with information.
 Referring to one such case, NZ Skeptics Society chair Craig Shearer insisted those "grief vampires" never actually helped police solve a disappearance.

-Controversy
+Legal action

 In 1988 NZCSICOP member Trevor Reeves wrote a series of letters about psychic Shona Saxon and sent them to the editor of the Dunedin Star Midweek paper, to the Citizens Advice service, to the Dunedin police, and to social welfare.
 Saxon sued Reeves for malice, claiming embarrassment, humiliation and loss.
 According to Saxon, Reeves stated that she was "misleading people", "persuading people to go off their prescribed medications" and "upsetting disturbed people... on welfare benefits".
-The high court judge ruled in favor of Saxon. "[e]ssentially because he did not believe that Ms Saxon had deliberately set out to deceive clients".
+The high court judge ruled in favour of Saxon. "[e]ssentially because he did not believe that Ms Saxon had deliberately set out to deceive clients".
 The judge held that Reeves' "statements were actuated by malice... by gratuitously attack[ing] Ms Saxon's personal integrity."
-Saxon was awarded a total of $12,000 damages, $6.000 against Reeves and $6000 against Allied Press Ltd. Reeves appealed to the High Court and the damages awarded against him were reduced to $4,500.
+Saxon was awarded a total of $12,000 damages, $6,000 against Reeves and $6,000 against Allied Press Ltd. Reeves appealed to the High Court and the damages awarded against him were reduced to $4,500.

 Because of the way the NZCSICOP public statements were worded, they were not a party to this action, and escaped what could have been a crippling penalty.
 The constitution provides suspension or expulsion of any member who brings the society into disrepute.
 Reeves left NZCSICOP shortly after the judgment was made.
 The case is recorded as Saxon v Reeves High Court Dunedin A39/87.